 Tesla Model X review - Interior, design and technology

-The styling isn’t as cohesive as that of the Model S, though the interior is smart
+The styling of the Model X isn’t as cohesive as that of the Model S, though the interior is smart

 While the Tesla Model X is certainly distinctive to look at, with its rounded nose, swooping roofline and raised stance, we’d argue that it isn’t as slick as the Model S it’s based on.
 It looks more like a jacked-up saloon than a true SUV, and the blank nose looks oddly unfinished.

 Of course the most unusual detail about the Model X is the rear doors, which open outwards and upwards in a ‘falcon wing’ shape.
 It’s certainly a unique design choice, and some will love the oddball arrangement, but it does seem slightly out of place on a car like this.

 Inside you’ll find the huge touchscreen display in portrait orientation on the dashboard, plus some Mercedes switchgear and a plush set of seats.
 There’s lots of room inside and the materials used look good, but the design is very plain.
 There’s none of the flair you’ll find in a Mercedes, despite some of the same parts being used here.

 The large panoramic windscreen gives you a great view of the road and sky ahead, extending almost over the driver’s head.
 A special tint means there’s only slightly more glare from the sun than in a normal SUV, too.